twonlyapp/twonly-app/README.md

 ## Signing Keys

-When you download the app **via GitHub** you can verify the signing keys using for example the [AppVerifyer](https://github.com/soupslurpr/AppVerifier) and the following SHA-256 fingerprint of the signing certificate.
+When you download the app **via GitHub or F-Droid** you can verify the signing keys using for example the [AppVerifyer](https://github.com/soupslurpr/AppVerifier) and the following SHA-256 fingerprint of the signing certificate.

 eu.twonly
 E3:C4:4D:56:8C:67:F9:32:AC:8C:33:90:99:8A:B9:5E:E8:FF:2D:7A:07:3C:24:E3:66:77:93:E6:EA:CD:77:0A